-Jimmary parposes Timary purpose of main products Main product categories Purpose & Functions And the state of t UPS At the moment of power failure, the UPS will temporarily supply power from its battery bank to prevent damages on PC, communication device, consumer electronics, high tech products medical equipment and so forth due to power disruption or power surge.
+I) Filliary purpose of inam produces Main product Purpose & Functions categories r dipose & r diledons UPS At the moment of power failure, the UPS will temporarily supply power from its battery bank to prevent damages on PC, communication device, consumer electronics, high tech products medical equipment and so forth due to power disruption or power surge.
 APF Generates a compensatory current that is of the opposite phase of the harmonics at the load to effectively improve power quality while preventing excessive harmonic currents from causing interferences or damages on power equipment or production processes.
 PV Inverter Utilizes DC current from solar PV cell and converts it to AC currents similar to the power from city power grid for direct usage or parallel connection to the power grid.
 PV inverter is a key component in solar PV generation systems.
-ESS The ESS includes smart meter (ESS-MET), inverter (ESS-INV), and battery module (ESS-BAT).
+ESS The ESS includes smart meter (ESS-MET), inverter (ESS-INV) and battery module (ESS-BAT).